 2. Fill out PROFILE application (https://student.collegeboard.org/css-financial-aid-profile).
 Necessary for any grant/scholarship and/or United States Department of Health and Human Services funds.
 You must provide parental information to be considered for this aid regardless of age or marital status.
 If your application is selected for verification, you will be asked to submit tax returns.

 Once your file is complete you will be notified of your financial aid eligibility.
 You may borrow more later (up to the cost of attendance figure minus all other aid) if you incur unexpected expenses.

 VCU School of Medicine - Medical Degree Program Financial Aid Checklist:

 Loan Counseling and Debt Management during medical education: The SOM Financial Aid Office provides Loan Counseling and Debt Management presentations for M.D. students during Orientation and throughout their medical education.
 The SOM Financial Aid Office observes an open door policy.
 Students are welcome to stop by or make an appointment for Debt Management Counseling at any point during their education.
-Students who have borrowed student loans are given a detailed Exit Counseling presentation at the end of M4 year.
+Students who have borrowed student loans are given a detailed Exit Counseling presentation and one-on-one counseling at the end of M4 year.

 For Free Credit Report:

 Free Application for Federal Student Aid (FAFSA): https://fafsa.ed.gov

 PROFILE (for Scholarship application/renewal): https://student.collegeboard.org/css-financial-aid-profile

 National Student Loan Data System (NSLDS): The NSLDS allows the students to view federal student loan history. https://www.nslds.ed.gov

 AAMC FIRST: Financial Information, Resources, Services and Tools: https://www.aamc.org/services/first